 - Buses on these routes have bike racks:

 On the subway

 - Enter and exit through the station service gate.
-Swipe your MetroCard, turn the turnstile, and then use the service gate.
-If you need help, talk to the agent in the station booth.
+Swipe your MetroCard or use OMNY, turn the turnstile, and then use the service gate.
+If you need help, talk to a station agent.